antlui/purescan-privacy/README.md

 We may update our Privacy Policy from time to time.
 You are advised to review this page periodically for any changes.

 ### 6. Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: **[SEU E-MAIL AQUI]**
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: **cnantlui@gmail.com**